-- Children should NOT be printing in year three and above. - Neat handwriting and presentation of work should be encouraged and regularly practised. - Triangular pencils/ pens and pencil/pen grips will be available to children that need them.

-• Children will have handwriting sessions at least once a week using specialist handwriting books or worksheets.
-Wider-lined books should be available, as necessary.

-• Children in year 3 onwards will write with a blue biro.
+- Children should NOT be printing in year three and above. - Neat handwriting and presentation of work should be encouraged and regularly practised. - Triangular pencils/ pens and pencil/pen grips will be available to children that need them. - Children will have handwriting sessions at least once a week using specialist handwriting books or worksheets.
+Wider-lined books should be available, as necessary. - Children in year 3 and 4 onwards will write with a pencil until the class teacher assesses that they are joining competently and consistently.
+They will then be issued with a BLUE school pen.